caleb-bender/atoms/Documentation/2.0.x/AtomsMutationTemplates.md

 # Atoms Mutation Template Documentation (2.0.x)
-If you haven't already read the [Atoms Data Model Classes](https://github.com/caleb-bender/atoms/blob/main/Documentation/2.0.x/AtomsDataModelClasses.md) documentation, please do so since it will make understanding the `IAtomicMutationTemplate<T>` interface and any related documentation much easier to grasp, at least as it pertains to enum parameters.
+If you haven't already read the [Atoms Data Model Classes](https://github.com/caleb-bender/atoms/blob/main/Documentation/2.0.x/AtomsDataModelClasses.md) documentation, please do so since it will make understanding the `IAtomicMutationTemplate` interface and any related documentation much easier to grasp, at least as it pertains to enum parameters.
 ## Introduction
 Atoms Mutation Templates are simpler than [Atoms Query Templates](https://github.com/caleb-bender/atoms/blob/main/Documentation/2.0.x/AtomsQueryTemplates.md), mainly because they are meant to only execute writes and they always return the same thing: a 32-bit integer representing the number of entries modified by the mutation.
 This is the definition of the `IAtomicMutationTemplate` interface:
 ```csharp